-- The range(s) (as w/w percentage) and the name of different crystal structure(s) and the range of amorphous fraction covered by the set. - 9 You have reported that the crystal structure of the nanoforms in the Set .
+- For a set including partially crystalline nanoforms: 17 - The range(s) (as w/w percentage) and the name of different crystal structure(s) and the range of amorphous fraction covered by the set. - You have reported that the crystal structure of the nanoforms in the Set 18 .
 You report that nanoforms consists of .
 However, you have also specified in your dossier that the .
-This information indicates that - 10 Therefore, the information you have reported describing the crystal structure(s) of the nanoforms in the Set of Nanoforms is inconsistent. - 11 You must report consistent information describing crystal structure of the nanoforms so that the boundaries of the Set of Nanoforms are clear.
-If the nanoforms covered by the set consist of covered by the set consist of of the IUCLID dossier reporting the Set of Nanoforms.
+This information indicates that - Therefore, the information you have reported describing the crystal structure(s) of the 19 nanoforms in the Set of Nanoforms is inconsistent. - You must report consistent information describing crystal structure of the nanoforms so that the boundaries of the Set of Nanoforms are clear.
+If the nanoforms covered by the set consist of .
+If the nanoforms covered by the set consist of